-NOTE: If either /help or / NOTE: If either /help or /viewlicense is used, all other options are ignored.
-Option Description /help Displays the valid command line options /viewlicense Displays the EULA (End User License Agreement) /autoremove Initiates an uninstallation NOTE: The option /noreboot can be used in conjunction with this option.
+NOTE: If either /help or /viewlicense is used, all other options are ignored.
+Option Description /help Displays the valid command line options /viewlicense Displays the EULA (End User License Agreement) /autoremove Initiates an uninstallation Initiates an uninstallation NOTE: The option / noreboot can be used in conjunction with this option.